 What is the European Voluntary Service?

-The European Voluntary Service (EVS) is a programme of long-term, full-time volunteering opportunities open to young people aged 17-30 years old and residents in one of the participating countries.
-EVS is funded by the European Commission through the Erasmus+ Programme.
+The European Voluntary Service is a long-term, full-time volunteering programme open to young people aged 17-30 in participating European countries.
+The European Voluntary Service is one the European Commission’s fully funded volunteering programmes and is managed through the Erasmus+ Programme.

 After the Second World War, the European Commission began trialling methods to promote mobility, solidarity, tolerance, active citizenship and mutual understanding amongst the young people of Europe.